-21 dead as plane crashes into lake in South Sudan
+18 dead as plane crashes into lake in South Sudan

 - Inquest: Cranberries singer O'Riordan drowned after drinking

-“There were people everywhere,” the minister said of the crash site.
+“There were people everywhere,” the official said of the crash site.

 Yirol is in the central part of the civil war-torn East African country.